Fees & Funding > What Benefits Can You Claim If You Are a Carer?

 When providing unpaid or informal care to someone else, your work life can take a back seat.
 If your caregiving role is taking over, financial support is available to help you.

 As a carer for a family member, there are several state benefits that you may be entitled to.
 In many cases, these work in a similar way to care home benefits.
+Our 2024 Care Seeker Survey found that while 59% of people were aware of Carer's Allowance, 20% weren't aware of any benefits they could claim, which is why knowing exactly what's available to you is so important.
 Read on to learn what each of these benefits is, how they work and how much they pay.

 We also have an article dedicated to discounts for carers.